The Network (streaming service): History

-The Network's first produced original, The Green Veil, starred John Leguizamo and was written and directed by Aram Rappaport.
+The Network debuted on April 30, 2024 with two titles: Chivalry, a British comedy series created by and starring Steve Coogan and Sarah Solemani, and The Green Veil starring John Leguizamo and written and directed by Aram Rappaport.
 The historical fiction series follows Leguizamo as Gordon Rogers, a United States government agent and Latin immigrant obsessed with the American Dream.
 The series was inspired by the government programs designed to remove Native American children from their communities and place them in white families.
 The Green Veil was renewed for a second season in June 2024.